Gorilla Watching in Rwanda and Uganda

-Practical Advice to ensure your Gorilla tracking Safari is enjoyable.
+Practical Advice to ensure your Gorilla trekking in Rwanda is enjoyable.

 Prior to setting off for your Gorilla Tracking Safari: